hashicorp/terraform-provider-aws/website/docs/d/wafv2_ip_set.html.markdown

 In addition to all arguments above, the following attributes are exported:

+* `addresses` - An array of strings that specify one or more IP addresses or blocks of IP addresses in Classless Inter-Domain Routing (CIDR) notation.
 * `arn` - The Amazon Resource Name (ARN) of the entity.
 * `description` - The description of the set that helps with identification.
 * `id` - The unique identifier for the set.
+* `ip_address_version` - The IP address version of the set.